FAQ and Contact Us

 Will you inform me if my application is incomplete?

-Once the deadline has passed, all submitted applications are reviewed for completion by the PhD Programs staff.
+Once the deadline has passed, all submitted applications are reviewed for completion by the Ph.D.
+Programs staff.
 You may be contacted for additional materials during this phase.
-The PhD Programs office will send bulk emails starting within a week or two of the application deadline to notify applicants if their application is incomplete.
-A complete application consists of a completed and paid electronic GRADS application submitted by the deadline, statement of purpose, resume, verified GMAT or GRE score, TOEFL score (if required), at least two references received and two sealed and certified transcripts from each institution attended.
+The Ph.D.
+Programs office will send individual emails to notify applicants if their application is incomplete and what material is missing to make the application complete.
+A complete application consists of a completed and paid electronic GRADS application submitted by the deadline, statement of purpose, resume, verified GMAT or GRE score, TOEFL score (if required), at least two references received and all transcripts scanned and uploaded from each institution attended.
 Please note that incomplete applications will not be submitted to the faculty committees.
 While it is helpful to upload your student score reports for the GMAT, GRE and/or TOEFL, it is not required for your application to be considered complete.

 How many applications do you receive each year, and how many do you admit?